 What spam filters do you use?

-Our e-mail servers can reject messages that are likely to be unwanted junk mail, or "spam".
-We currently reject an average of about 100 messages per day per customer.
+Our email servers can reject messages that are likely to be unwanted junk mail, or "spam".

-So how do our mail servers decide which messages are spam?
+So how do these filtering levels decide which messages are spam?
 We use several different methods:

 - Restrictions applied to all mail